Your CRM provides you with the ability to validate email addresses prior to sending out messages, and in that way improve your email delivery rates.

 Email Validation in the Lead Importer

-Email validation can be performed automatically when you import leads into IRIS CRM from a CSV file.
-For more information on importing leads into IRIS CRM please see our Lead Importer article.
+Email validation can be performed automatically when you import leads into the CRM from a CSV file.
+For more information on importing leads into your CRM please see our Lead Importer article.

 After you've uploaded your CSV file and selected the import defaults, you will need to map CSV columns to the corresponding Lead fields.
 If the field being mapped to is an email field, then you will find the Delete Invalid Emails checkbox in the field mapping options, as shown in the below image: